-Formlabs partnered with Galomb, Inc., which manufactures affordable benchtop injection molding machines, to test molds printed on a Formlabs SLA 3D printer.
+Formlabs partnered with Galomb, Inc., which manufactures affordable desktop injection molding machines, to test molds printed on a Formlabs SLA 3D printer.
 The 3D printed injection molds were able to consistently produce small plastic parts, and showed no surface deterioration after 25 shots of low-density polyethylene (LDPE) plastic.

 In the white paper, we discuss:

-The steps and results of our test with a Galomb desktop injection molding machine
+- The steps and results of our test with a Galomb desktop injection molding machine